Login / Autos CRUD

 Do not clone this repository for this assignment.
 You will make a new

-project and application in your django_projects
+project and application in your django_projects folder and use this application

 as sample code.